 - Hard Boiled Eggs.
 These are another snack that are good any time, but are particularly good if you get into rough weather as they’re easy to eat.
-I’d boil a bunch of eggs and shell them before a trip (see tips for No Green Line on Hard-Boiled Eggs) and put them in a covered container in the refrigerator.
+I’d boil a bunch of eggs and shell them before a trip and put them in a covered container in the refrigerator.
 The generally accepted wisdom seems to be that even in their shell, hard boiled eggs shouldn’t be kept more than a day without refrigeration as cooking does something to the protein and they don’t last as long as when raw—but I can’t find any “official” source for this.

 - Raw Veggies.
 Before leaving, I’d cut up a bunch of snacking veggies, such as carrot and celery sticks, broccoli bits, jicama and whatever else was locally available and put them in plastic bags or food storage containers in the refrigerator (add some water to carrots, celery and jicama to keep them crisp).

 - Fruit could work well, too.
 Dave particularly liked having oranges that he could just peel while sitting in the cockpit.
 Apples usually bruised too easily, but I’d get mangoes and papaya and cut them up and put them in the refrigerator for the first couple of days.

 - Olives.
 In Mexico, single-serve pouches of green olives are sold in almost every grocery store.
 I liked them as they were easy to store (no glass, no wasted space) and they made a great middle-of-the-night snack.
 I’ve just recently started seeing them in US stores.

 - Crackers & Cheese.
 Crackers go stale quickly in humidity.
 I tried to buy brands that came in sleeves and just get out one sleeve at a time — and keep the others (even unopened) in Ziploc bags.